A polynomial regression model for excess mortality in Mexico 2020-2022 due to the COVID-19 pandemic: Introduction

 In contrast to some other nations where the elderly bore the majority of COVID-19 mortality, Mexico displayed a distinctive pattern with a higher death rate observed among individuals aged 45 to 64.
 Factors such as a high prevalence of comorbidities at younger ages, including diabetes, hypertension, and obesity --known risk factors for COVID-19 mortality-- may have contributed to this distinct age-related pattern in Mexico \cite{Garcia2021}.

-In this study, our primary goal was to investigate and quantify the temporal distribution of excess mortality attributed to the COVID-19 pandemic in Mexico across various sex--age groups from 2020 to 2022.
+In this study, our primary goal was to investigate and quantify the temporal distribution of excess mortality attributed to the COVID-19 pandemic in Mexico across various sex-age groups from 2020 to 2022.
 By examining these temporal changes, we aimed to understand the impact of the pandemic on each group.
-Under the conducted analysis it was found that a polynomial regression model was a realistic fit for the pre-pandemic yearly per week distribution of illness-related deaths.
-It is proposed to estimate the excess mortality after subtracting all deaths that were not related to a disease, for example, deaths due to violence or accidents, following \cite{WHO2023}: \begin{quote} \textsl{When calculating excess deaths, it is important to distinguish between deaths that are directly related to COVID-19 (directly or indirectly) and deaths that may be caused by other shocks, such as deaths from conflicts and natural disasters.
-Therefore, it is common practice to remove deaths from other shocks from the total number of excess deaths to obtain a more accurate estimate of the impact of COVID-19 on mortality.} \end{quote} The proposal also considers mortality trends in Mexico from previous pre-pandemic years \cite{Islam2022}.
+Under the conducted analysis it was found that a \textit{polynomial regression} model was a realistic fit for the pre-pandemic yearly per week distribution of illness-related deaths.
+It is proposed to estimate the excess mortality after subtracting all deaths that were not related to a disease, for example, deaths due to violence or accidents, following \cite{WHO2023}: \begin{quote} \textsl{When calculating excess deaths, it is crucial to differentiate between deaths directly or indirectly attributable to COVID-19 and deaths resulting from other non-disease causes, such as those related to conflicts, violence, accidents, and natural disasters.
+Hence, it is a common practice to exclude deaths from other shocks when determining the total number of excess deaths.
+This approach aids in obtaining a more accurate estimate of the impact of COVID-19 on mortality.} \end{quote} The proposal also considers mortality trends in Mexico from previous pre-pandemic years \cite{Islam2022}.
 The results thus obtained are between two official INEGI estimations \cite{INEGI2023a} that use other approaches (endemic channels and a quasi-Poisson model).